adamish/pxt-billy/README.md

 # Billy

-This is a MakeCode extension porting the [speech module from BBC micro:bit MicroPython](https://microbit-micropython.readthedocs.io/en/latest/tutorials/speech.html).
+This is a MakeCode extension using a [C port of SAM](https://github.com/s-macke/SAM).

 The MicroPython Speech module itself is a port of SAM "Software Automatic Mouth", a legendary text to speech algorithm from 1982 for the Commodore C64